 Parking & road closures:

 - St Kilda Festival is car-free within the Festival precinct.
 Residents in affected areas are issued with access passes and maps detailing road closures and vehicle entry and exit points.
-(Note there will also be road closures in place on Saturday 10 February for the Queens Baton relay.
-Visit the City of Port Phillip website for details.)

 Public transport: Visitors to St Kilda during the Festival are encouraged to take public transport to minimise traffic congestion and the impact on the environment, and additional tram services are provided to cater for increased usage.